'Warp speed' risk for UK house prices but hiking rates off radar

 RICS forecast house prices would increase by 3 percent next year and by almost 5 percent a year over the next five years.

-On November 28, the Bank of England refocused one of Britain's programs to boost mortgage lending, the Funding for Lending Scheme, away from providing credit for house purchases.
+On November 28, the Bank of England refocused one of Britain's programmes to boost mortgage lending, the Funding for Lending Scheme, away from providing credit for house purchases.

 The Council for Mortgage Lenders forecast a rise in gross mortgage lending to 195 billion pounds next year, and 206 billion pounds in 2015, up from 170 billion pounds this year.